0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 ##### `script.sh` for TLS Certificate Generation

-The `/platform/base/cert/script.sh` script automates the TLS certificate creation cycle, including:
+The `/platform/base/cert/script.sh` script automates the full lifecycle of TLS certificate generation, including:
 1. Configuration of generation and storage parameters;
 2. Creation of CSR with SAN fields (FQDN + IP);
 3. Formation of a `CertificateRequest` resource and submission to `cert-manager`;
 4. Waiting for execution and saving PEM files;
-5. Certificate validation using `openssl`.
+5. Certificate validation via `openssl`.

 ---